Merton Parks' original catalog, circa 1949.

 Original recipe by Blue Ribbon Flies, though the color combinations are our own.

 This series of foam loopwing drake emergers have been favorites in the Lamar drainage since Doug started tying them for us.
 Please note that our color combinations are quite different from similar flies available elsewhere.
-Available in Green Drake (pictured) #12-14, Gray Drake #12-14, and Brown Drake, #10, and new for 2013, Hecuba/Tan Drake.
+Available in Green Drake (pictured) #12-14, Gray Drake #12-14, and Brown Drake, #10, and #12 Hecuba/Tan Drake.

 We're really getting into cripples lately, and this version, with a super-durable spandex body, is our favorite.
 Purple might not seem like a "match the hatch" color, but we just kill them during Baetis hatches on this version, which resembles the super-popular Purple Haze Parachute.
 Haze Cripples are our most consistently productive fall dries.
 Available in #14-20 purple and new for 2015, #16-18 copper, #16 amber, and #16 lime.
-Check our Youtube Channel to learn to tie the gray version of this great bug.
+Check our Youtube Channel to learn to tie this great bug.

 This fly, based on Hans Weilenmann's CDC & Elk, suggests emerging caddis as well as egglayers.
 We stock it in the White Miller version above in #14, #16 tan, and #16 pink.
 Check our Youtube Channel for how to tie this great bug.